Argiris77/mpi/README.md

-# Parallel Knn Algorithm
+# Knn

-Serial and parallel (blocking,nonblocking) implementation od knn algorithm
+Serial and parallel (blocking,nonblocking) implementation of knn algorithm